How to Invest in Neuralink Stock Before Its IPO

 To qualify as an accredited investor, you must meet one of the following criteria:

-These listings are from different sellers who have various asking prices and volumes offered.
+Each listing on Forge is created by a unique seller who sets their own asking price and quantity of shares.
 Sellers may be current or former employees, venture capitalists, or angel investors.

-Register for Hiive and see the volume and asking prices offered for Neuralink stock:
+Register for Forge and see the volume and asking prices offered for Neuralink stock:

 The ARK Venture Fund

-The ARK Venture Fund owns a portfolio of many of the world's most disruptive technology companies, including Neuralink, which is currently the fund's sixth-largest position:
+The ARK Venture Fund owns a portfolio of many of the world's most disruptive technology companies, including Neuralink, which is currently the fund's fifteenth-largest position:

 The ARK Venture Fund was a key investor in Neuralink's May 2025 round, which significantly boosted its stake in the company.